History & Traditions

 1977-1979

-When The Rev. David Kern was appointed Head of in November 1976, his charge from the Board of Trustees was to reinstitute academic rigor with the return of co-education to The Gunnery for the first time in 56 years.
+When The Rev. David Kern was appointed Head of School in November 1976, his charge from the Board of Trustees was to reinstitute academic rigor with the return of co-education to The Gunnery for the first time in 56 years.

 - Ordained an Episcopal minister, Kern graduated from New York University with an undergraduate and a master’s degree in education and human relations and from the Berkeley Divinity School in New Haven.